 Making a Positive Impact is one of the core values of FLEX Capital.
 We are dedicated to promoting sustainability, both within our organization and in collaboration with our portfolio companies.
 Peter Waleczek sheds light on why we are establishing ESG standards and the role they play in our everyday business.

 FLEX Capital is indeed a young investor, but decisions regarding our portfolio companies already impact several hundred employees.
 As a result, we hold a responsibility that we aim to fulfill through ESG standards.
 This is an ethical decision for us.

-ESG has dual economic benefits
+ESG offers a dual economic benefit

 How we implemented ESG at FLEX Capital

 How ESG works optimally – there is no universal formula for that.
 It needs to align with the company’s characteristics.
 Many publicly available resources pertain to industrial companies and couldn’t be directly applied to FLEX.
 As an investment fund, for instance, we have a much smaller carbon footprint but a greater social impact.
 Our ESG initiatives focus on entirely different areas.

 We conducted research and looked into other companies: How are they positioning themselves?
 How do they approach the topic?
 Conversations with fellow investors also aided us in defining our own path and deciding which measures to adopt and what to approach differently.
 We are still in the process of refining our ESG approach, both internally and for our portfolio companies.

 ESG reporting is an integral part of our collaboration with portfolio companies